Phishing Attacks

 Impact: $83M+ confirmed | 270M+ attempts

-Beyond these three primary types, frontend hijacking has emerged as a devastating technique.
-Here, attackers don't even bother making a fake site - they compromise a protocol's actual website or deployment infrastructure to serve malicious transactions to real users.
-The astronomical $1.5B Bybit hack and the $120M BadgerDAO attack both relied exactly on this vector.
+Another technique is frontend hijacking, where attackers compromise a protocol's real website or deployment infrastructure and serve malicious transactions to users.
+The $1.5B Bybit incident and the $120M BadgerDAO attack both involved compromised trusted interfaces or infrastructure.

 How Approval Phishing Works: Step-by-Step

-Understanding the exact mechanism of an attack is your best defense.
-Approval phishing (often called "ice phishing," a term coined by Microsoft back in 2022) exploits the very token approval system that makes DeFi possible.
+Approval phishing (often called "ice phishing," a term Microsoft coined in 2022) exploits the same token approval system that makes DeFi work.
+Nothing in the attack is a code bug, which is why reading the calldata is the only reliable defense.

 The Classic Attack Flow